Pathe Wepler - Cote Place

 In September 1969, the Pathe Wepler was twinned, with 1,100 seats in the upper part, using the mezzanine and grand circle levels.
 A 480 seat luxury cinema named Caravelle (after the aircraft) was created in the lower part of the building.
 In the Caravelle auditorium, patrons could smoke and drink while watching the film, making for a party atmosphere in the space, which was decorated like a garden.

-In May 1989, the former Images Cinema at 132 Boulevard de Clichy was taken over by the Pathe Wepler, adding a further four screens which seat 355, 170, 100 and 85.
+The former Images Cinema at 132 Boulevard de Clichy was opened by the Paris-Soir chain of newsreel theatres as the Paris-Soir Clichy in 1938.
+It was designed in a Streamline Moderne style by architect Charles Siclis.
+It later became the Images Cinema and was taken over by the Pathe Wepler in May 1989, adding a further four screens which seat 355, 170, 100 and 85.
 Today, the entrance foyer of the former Images Cinema is now in use as a video arcade.

 In the Wepler building, screen 1 has a total of 1,071 seats, of which 400 are in the grand circle level.
 It has a 11 metre wide screen and is equipped with 70mm projection equipment and Dolby sound.
 Screen 2 on the ground level now seats 445 and has a 10 metre wide screen and is also equipped with 70mm projection equipment and has Dolby sound.
 It retains its ‘garden’ atmosphere.